mikelodder7/frost-dkg/README.md

 This protocol is a variant of [PedersenVSS](https://link.springer.com/content/pdf/10.1007%2F3-540-46766-1_9.pdf) that also requires participants to prove their secret with a schnorr proof to mitigate rogue-key attacks.

+This library also provides the ability to publicly verify the DKG results for correctness using solely the broadcast information from round 1 and the DKG parameters.

 # Security Notes
 The implementation contained in this crate has never been independently audited!